 “Fame and photography came together on an unprecedented scale beginning in the mid-nineteenth century,” notes Jane Aspinwall, Assistant Curator of Photography.
 “Photography brought together and defined the best and greatest, widening the field of those most admired in society to include actors and actresses, writers, poets, artists, politicians, and sports figures.”

-Technology advancements like carte-de-visite enabled initial mass proliferation of celebrity images in the second half of the 19th century.
-The invention of the motion picture, the rise of the popular press, and magazine photography propelled the cult of celebrity into the next century.
-Smaller, hand-held cameras like the Leica, introduced in the 1920s, enabled photographers to capture candid, spontaneous moments that revealed a voyeuristic aspect to celebrity photographs.
+Technology advancements like carte-de-visite enabled mass proliferation of celebrity images in the second half of the 19th century.
+The invention of the motion picture, the rise of popular press, and magazine photography pushed the cult of celebrity into the next century.
+Smaller cameras introduced in the 1920s, enabled photographers to capture candid, spontaneous moments that revealed a voyeuristic aspect to celebrity photographs.

-Some photographers became celebrities in their own right, through their portraits of famous personalities.
+Some photographers celebrities themselves, through portraits of famous personalities.
 To have a portrait taken by a notable photographer such as Irving Penn or Richard Avedon — who changed the look of fashion and celebrity portraiture in the 1950s and 1960s — could make a career.
 Annie Liebovitz, who got her start at Rolling Stone magazine and later worked at Vogue and Vanity Fair, continues to make witty and powerful images of prominent figures in American popular culture.

-In the Public Eye reflects the current fascination with fame that has captivated society for more than a century.
+In the Public Eye reflects current fascination with fame that has captivated society for more than a century.
 Andy Warhol, who said that “in the future, everyone will be famous for 15 minutes,” speaks to a current age of “do-it-yourself” celebrity.
-The allure of reality television, You Tube, and Facebook.com have solidified the notion, begun over a century ago, that becoming famous simply to be famous — as opposed to achieving fame through achievement — holds tremendous appeal in our current cultural climate.
+The allure of reality television, You Tube, and Facebook.com have solidified the notion, that becoming famous simply to be famous — as opposed to achieving fame through achievement — holds tremendous appeal in our current cultural climate.